cobalthq/cobalt-product-public-docs/content/en/BestPractices/protect-your-apis-with-rate-limiting.md

 ---

 {{% pageinfo %}}
-  To protect your APIs against abuse, you should implement rate limiting properly.
-Rate limiting is often an overlooked area.
-In this article, we will explore more into why you should prioritize it today rather than in the future.
+  To protect your APIs against abuse, you should implement rate limiting.
+In this article, we explore why you should prioritize it today rather than in the future.
 {{% /pageinfo %}}

 ## Description